kevinquan121/OOT_Buyers/README.md

 ## Step 4: Luxury Housing (Section 8)
+in this step, the model is recalibrated to incorporate an additional residential zone, luxury housing.
+The code files are included in a separate folder, "Luxury_Housing".
+The way to solve the model and do post-computation analysis is the same as the baseline mdoel.

 ## Other Resources:
 If you need a brief introduction or crash course on coputation in Fortran, we would refer you to the following resources,